givasile/effector/docs/docs/notebooks/real-examples/01_bike_sharing_dataset.md

 random.seed(42)
 ```

+    The history saving thread hit an unexpected error (OperationalError('attempt to write a readonly database')).History will not be written to the database.

-    2025-02-08 22:01:51.396288: I external/local_xla/xla/tsl/cuda/cudart_stub.cc:32] Could not find cuda drivers on your machine, GPU will not be used.
+    2025-02-10 14:25:29.177546: I external/local_xla/xla/tsl/cuda/cudart_stub.cc:32] Could not find cuda drivers on your machine, GPU will not be used.
-    2025-02-08 22:01:51.398989: I external/local_xla/xla/tsl/cuda/cudart_stub.cc:32] Could not find cuda drivers on your machine, GPU will not be used.
+    2025-02-10 14:25:29.180211: I external/local_xla/xla/tsl/cuda/cudart_stub.cc:32] Could not find cuda drivers on your machine, GPU will not be used.
-    2025-02-08 22:01:51.408029: E external/local_xla/xla/stream_executor/cuda/cuda_fft.cc:477] Unable to register cuFFT factory: Attempting to register factory for plugin cuFFT when one has already been registered
+    2025-02-10 14:25:29.189115: E external/local_xla/xla/stream_executor/cuda/cuda_fft.cc:477] Unable to register cuFFT factory: Attempting to register factory for plugin cuFFT when one has already been registered
     WARNING: All log messages before absl::InitializeLog() is called are written to STDERR
-    E0000 00:00:1739048511.423263  229900 cuda_dnn.cc:8310] Unable to register cuDNN factory: Attempting to register factory for plugin cuDNN when one has already been registered
+    E0000 00:00:1739193929.204583  564943 cuda_dnn.cc:8310] Unable to register cuDNN factory: Attempting to register factory for plugin cuDNN when one has already been registered
-    E0000 00:00:1739048511.427729  229900 cuda_blas.cc:1418] Unable to register cuBLAS factory: Attempting to register factory for plugin cuBLAS when one has already been registered
+    E0000 00:00:1739193929.209098  564943 cuda_blas.cc:1418] Unable to register cuBLAS factory: Attempting to register factory for plugin cuBLAS when one has already been registered
-    2025-02-08 22:01:51.443455: I tensorflow/core/platform/cpu_feature_guard.cc:210] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
+    2025-02-10 14:25:29.224189: I tensorflow/core/platform/cpu_feature_guard.cc:210] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
     To enable the following instructions: AVX2 FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.